Work with Stakeholders to Develop a Decryption Deployment

 - Enterprises don’t control guest devices.
 Decrypt guest traffic and subject it to your guest Security policy so the firewall can inspect the traffic and prevent threats.
-To do this, redirect guest users through a captive portal, instruct them how to download and install the CA certificate, and clearly notify guests that their traffic will be decrypted.
+To do this, redirect guest users through an Authentication Portal, instruct them how to download and install the CA certificate, and clearly notify guests that their traffic will be decrypted.
 Include the process in your company’s privacy and computer usage policy.

 Similarly to different groups of users, decide which devices to decrypt and which applications to decrypt.
 Today’s networks support not only corporate devices, but BYOD, mobile, remote-user and other devices, including contractor, partner, and guest devices.
 Today’s users attempt to access many sites, both sanctioned and unsanctioned, and you should decide how much of that traffic you want to decrypt.

 Enterprises don’t control BYOD devices.
 If you allow BYOD devices on your network, decrypt their traffic and subject it to the same Security policy that you apply to other network traffic so the firewall can inspect the traffic and prevent threats.
-To do this, redirect BYOD users through a captive portal, instruct them how to download and install the CA certificate, and clearly notify users that their traffic will be decrypted.
+To do this, redirect BYOD users through an Authentication Portal, instruct them how to download and install the CA certificate, and clearly notify users that their traffic will be decrypted.
 Educate BYOD users about the process and include it in your company’s privacy and computer usage policy.

 Decide what traffic you want to log and investigate what traffic you can log.
 Be aware of local laws regarding what types of data you can log and store, and where you can log and store the data.
 For example, local laws may prevent logging and storing personal information such as health and financial data.